Selecting a contractor

 What licence should a plumber hold?

 In some instances, it may be necessary for a plumber to hold both an occupational and contractor licence to carry out work, regardless of the value.
 An occupational licence enables the person to physically carry out the work, a contractor licence allows the person to engage in a contract for the work.
 To find out more about a licensee you can use our online licensee search, or search for an occupational licence.

 Work that can be done by an unlicensed person

-- replacing caps to ground level inspection openings on sanitary drains
+- Replacing caps to ground level inspection openings on a sanitary drain

-- installing or maintaining an irrigation or lawn watering system downstream from an isolating valve, tap or backflow prevention device on the supply pipe for the irrigation or lawn watering system
+- Installing or maintaining an irrigation or lawn watering system downstream from a tap, isolating valve or backflow prevention device on the supply pipe for the watering system

 - Repairing or maintaining an irrigation system for the disposal or effluent from a greywater use facility or on-site sewage facility